-CIO interview: Stihl's Therese Chakour-West
+CIO interview: STIHL's Therese Chakour-West

 CW: For me personally, we’re doing a lot in the space of business intelligence and data analytics, mobility.
 Those are our main focus areas, and moving to the cloud.

-As a result of my trip to Germany and Brazil this year, globally we’re changing the way we think and act and operate to really try and drive that One Stihl philosophy where we’re a global organisation, and anything we do, we need to think outside of our local domain.
+As a result of my trip to Germany and Brazil this year, globally we’re changing the way we think and act and operate to really try and drive that One STIHL philosophy where we’re a global organisation, and anything we do, we need to think outside of our local domain.
 How can this solution impact or benefit other subsidiaries around the world?

 CIO: Are all the subsidiaries different in terms of technology in use?